-6. All permanent employees are expected to learn Norwegian within two years from their date of employment.
-Permanent employees with a different mother language than Norwegian, Swedish or Danish will be offered the opportunity for free language tuition in Norwegian.
+6. All permanent employees are expected to learn Norwegian within three years from their date of employment.
+Permanent employees with a different mother language than Norwegian, Swedish or Danish will be offered the opportunity for language tuition in Norwegian in the form of digital/analogue courses.